 If you want to use our programmes, there are three steps:

 Step 1: Apply

 We have an open application process for schools and NGO’s who would like to attend training to use one of our programmes and join our network.
 If you would like to apply, begin by reading the programme pages of the website.
-Then please email us at email@example.com and let us know which programme training you are interested in attending.
-We will let you know when the next training will take place and send you an application form.
+Then please email us at firstname.lastname@example.org and let us know where you are working and which programme you are interested in learning to use.
+We will let you know when the next training will take place and will get back to you with more details as soon as these become available.
 We look forward to hearing from you!

 Step 2: Attend training

 Our training is donor funded and includes the resources you will need to start a programme in your context.
 You will be required to commit to running the programme for at least one implementation cycle – we hope much longer!
 You will receive a Wordworks certificate after your first cycle of implementation.

 After training and once you begin using Wordworks programmes, your organisation or school will become a member of WordNetworks.
 Being part of WordNetworks means: